 Plant Pipe Cleaner Flowers

 Plant your pipe cleaner flowers into a small pot.
-We used a terracotta one but any small planter you have at home will work.
+You can use a terracotta one, but any small planter you have at home will work.

-We recommend placing a small piece of floral arrangement foam into the bottom of the pot to help your new flowers stand upright.
-Arrange your new flowers, and experiment with these steps to make roses, daisies, and hyacinths: Use the coil step to make roses, and the spiral steps to make daisies.
+- Place a small piece of floral arrangement foam into the bottom of the pot to help your new flowers stand upright.